cncf/cnf-testbed/examples/workload-infra/multus_sriov/README.md

 **Enable SRIOV on the NIC**

-Conenct to the out-of-band console (information can be found on the Packet web portal) and reboot the Kubernetes worker node.
+Conenct to the out-of-band console (information can be found in the [Equinix Metal Console](http://console.equinix.com/)) and reboot the Kubernetes worker node.
 During reboot, enter the BIOS configuration using the information shown in the console (you will have to enter a few inputs, e.g. <ESC> + <2> to enter <F2> during the boot process).
 Once you are in the BIOS, change the NIC virtualization mode at the path shown below:
 ```
 System BIOS >> Device Settings >> Ethernet Converged Network Adapter X710 >> Device Level Configuration >> Virtualization Mode = SR-IOV
 ```